Travel.State.Gov >

 Country Summary: The U.S. Embassy in Damascus suspended its operations in February 2012.
-The Czech Republic serves as the protecting power for the United States in Syria.
-The U.S. government is unable to provide any emergency services to U.S. citizens in Syria.
+Czechia serves as the protecting power for the United States in Syria.
+The U.S. government is unable to provide any routine or emergency consular services to U.S. citizens in Syria.

 Syria has experienced active armed conflict since 2011.
 No part of Syria is safe from violence.
-Kidnappings by armed groups, unjust arrests and/or detentions, the use of chemical warfare, shelling, and aerial bombardment of civilian centers pose significant risk of death or serious injury.
+Hostage taking by armed groups, wrongful detentions, the use of chemical warfare, shelling, and aerial bombardment of civilian centers pose significant risk of death or serious injury.
 The destruction of infrastructure, housing, medical facilities, schools, and power and water utilities has also increased hardships inside the country.

-The U.S. government particularly warns private U.S. citizens against traveling to Syria to engage in armed conflict.
-U.S. citizens who undertake such activity face extreme personal risks, including kidnapping by armed groups, unjust arrests, injury, or death.
+The U.S. government strongly warns private U.S. citizens against traveling to Syria to engage in armed conflict.
 The U.S. government does not support this activity.
+U.S. citizens who undertake such activity face extreme personal risks, including hostage taking by armed groups, wrongful detentions, injury, or death.
 Our ability to provide consular assistance to individuals who are injured or kidnapped, or to the families of individuals who die in the conflict, is extremely limited.

-Protests and demonstrations are quelled by government forces through aggressive tactics and protestors, activists, and political dissenters are routinely detained without access to legal representation or communications with friends and family.
+Protests and demonstrations are quelled by government forces through aggressive tactics and protestors, activists, and political dissenters are routinely detained without access to legal representation or the ability to communicate with friends and family.

 Terrorist groups are active in Syria.
 Parts of Syria have experienced recent increases in incidents of bombings, IEDs, and assassinations.
-Fighting on behalf of or providing other forms of support to designated terrorist organizations, including ISIS and al-Qaeda affiliates, can constitute the provision of material support for terrorism, which is a crime under U.S. law that can result in penalties including prison time and large fines.
+Fighting on behalf of or providing other forms of support to designated terrorist organizations, including ISIS and al-Qaeda affiliates, can constitute the provision of material support for terrorism or a foreign terrorist organization, which is a crime under U.S. law that can result in penalties including prison time and large fines.

-There is an ongoing risk of kidnapping and detentions of U.S. citizens and Westerners throughout the country.
-U.S. citizens remain a target.
-U.S. citizens are also targets of abduction and/or unjust detention by the Syrian government and while in detention do not have access to due process or medical attention.
+There is an ongoing risk of hostage taking of U.S. citizens and other foreign nationals throughout the country.
+U.S. citizens are also targets of abduction and/or wrongful detention by the Syrian government.
+Those in detention do not have access to fair judicial process or medical attention.
 Government detention centers are known to be unsanitary facilities where widespread cruel, inhumane, or degrading treatment of detainees has been documented, as well as torture and extrajudicial killings.
 Minors, persons with physical, sensory, or mental disabilities, and elderly have frequently been victims of unjust detention.
-The Syrian government has also been implicated in the enforced or involuntary disappearance of more than 100,000 citizens, including medical and humanitarian workers, journalists, human rights activists, political opposition, and additionally those suspected of affiliation with these groups and their family members.
-Note: Only the Syrian government can issue a valid entry visa to Syria.
+The Syrian government has also been implicated in the enforced or involuntary disappearance of more than 100,000 individuals, including medical and humanitarian workers, journalists, human rights activists, political opposition, and additionally those suspected of affiliation with these groups and their family members.
+Only the Syrian government can issue a valid entry visa to Syria.
 Failure to obtain a legitimate entry visa directly from the Syrian government could result in detention.

 Read the country information page for additional information on travel to Syria.